Bell's whisky: Markets

-The brand's top markets are the UK, Portugal, Spain the Nordic countries, Brazil and lSouth Africa.
+The brand's top markets are the UK, Portugal, Spain, the Nordic countries, Brazil and South Africa.

 Advertising

 A religious man, modesty prevented Arthur Bell from using his name on his whisky.
 The Arthur Bell name was not attached to the product until 1904.

 A yellow floribunda rose was named after Arthur Bell in the early 1960s.
 Bell's has used the "Afore ye go" slogan since 1925.

+Bell's 2016 Christmas TV advert campaign starred actor Matt Berry in character as "Steven Toast".